csetera/pixelli/README.md

 * esp32_mock_matrix_serial <br/> Targets an OLED "mock" matrix driven by an ESP32 to use for testing purposes.
 Uploads and logging occur over serial port.
 * esp32_mock_matrix_ota <br/> Targets an OLED "mock" matrix driven by an ESP32 to use for testing purposes.
 Uploads and logging occur over the air.

+### Web Application

+The [Vue.js](https://vuejs.org/) web application for use in controlling Pixelli can be found in the [pixelli-web](pixelli-web/README.md) folder.
+This web application can be accessed at, for example, http://pixelli.local.
+See the web application Readme for more information about developing and debugging the web application.
+Deploy the web application to the ESP32, execute the following Platform IO tasks:
+1. Custom -> Build Webpp
+1. Platform -> Build Filesystem Image
+1. Platform -> Upload Filesystem Image

 ## Additional Notes

 ### Software Design